dijeesh/dijeesh.github.io-bak/_posts/2017-04-03-Juniper-SRX-ICU-Upgrade.md

 ---

 <p style="text-align:justify;">
 JunOS versions on Branch devices (SRX100, SRX210, SRX220, SRX240, SRX550, and SRX650 Services Gateways) in a chassis cluster can be upgraded using  in-band cluster upgrade (ICU) method.
+Downtime required for this type of upgrade method is less than 30 seconds.
 </p> <br>

 Notes